Julian Heaven: Early career

-Professional career
+Career

 In 2019, Heaven signed with LOU Rugby in France Top 14 as part of their Academy programme.
 Having progressed through the Academy ranks, Heaven made two appearances for LOU in the Top 14 in 2020.
 While playing in France, (based on family heritage) he was selected in the Spanish U20s squad; however COVID meant the cancellation of that tournament.